MicroBeaut/MicroBeaut/README.md

 ##  ScanSchedule (Schedules execution after a certain number of scans)

 The ScanSchedule function is used to schedule a selected subroutine's execution after a specified number of scans occur.
+Input enables the function.
 Output is TRUE after the specified number of scans occur and holds TRUE for one scan.
-By testing the output, sections of the control program can execute periodically.
-This function block must be invoked precisely once per scan.
-Otherwise, the scan count is incorrect.

 ### `Syntax:`